We use some essential cookies to make this website work.

 How to package medicines for sale and what information you must provide to consumers and healthcare professionals.

-An overview of the process including submitting or fast-tracking an application, naming your medicine and paying fees.
+An overview of the process to get a marketing authorisation (MA), including submitting, fast-tracking an application, naming your medicine and paying fees.

 A summary of the types of scientific advice available at the MHRA, the process for getting advice and the fees involved.